LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

 ### Problem Solving with the ChatGPT

-Based on the 3 points we design the question this participant may ask and see whether he can find the answer by using the answer give by ChatGPT.
-And see the flag could be found through how many questions.
+Based on the 3 points we design the questions this participant may ask and see whether he can find the answer by using the answer give by ChatGPT.
+And see whether the flag could be found through how many questions.

 ##### Question 1

-Based on user's analysis point 1 , he asks below  question and copy the  try_it.py to Chat-GPT:
+Based on user's analysis point 1 , he asks below  question and copy the program source code of `try_it.py` to Chat-GPT:

 ```
 I have a python program. can I used it to test library hijacking ? this is the program #!/usr/bin/python3